Top 15 Tips for Choosing the Best Outfit for an Interview

 Nothing looks worse with a nice suit than wearing a belt that doesn’t match its color.
 It’s wise to invest in a reversible belt with one black side and one brown side as these colors are the only choices you should be selecting from when choosing the right belt for an interview.
 Another important point about your belt: Never wear your belt simultaneously with suspenders.
 You should wear either one or the other as wearing both at the same time is a fashion faux pas.

-3. Bring a Business Notepad or Folder Instead of a Backpack or Loose Papers
+3. Bring a Business Notepad or Folder Instead of a Backpack or Lose Papers

 2. Good Grooming and Cleanliness are Extremely Important